rschwabco/aserto-demo/Tutorial.md

 1. Create a React application with authentication using Auth0
 2. Set up a simple Express.js application with Auth0 authentication middleware and define a protected route
 3. Create and modify a very simple authorization policy
-4. Integrate the Aserto Authorization Express.js SDK to enable fine grained access control.
+4. Integrate the Aserto Authorization Express.js SDK to enable fine grained access control

 ## Application Overview